 Ok, so that’s weight loss.

 Basically, butter coffee for weight loss is a benefit, as long as the caffeine and fat agree with your gut.
-Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat basically puts him in the bathroom.
-Hell, maybe that’s a good thing for cleaning out his system, but that’s another story.
+Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat puts him in the bathroom, stat.
+Hell, maybe it’s a good thing for cleaning out his system, but that’s another story.
 Obviously, your results will vary.

 If you’re generally healthy, butter coffee seems to promote more beneficial than detrimental observable reactions in my experience.
 Again, that’s not an absolute, there’s very little science investigating that, and I’ll bet anything I get at least one self righteous screamer telling me that this is irresponsible advice.
 If that’s you, or you’re worried about this, don’t drink butter coffee.

 With that in mind, let’s talk about what we’re aiming for physiologically with intermittent fasting.
 When you fast intermittently, you’re basically starting to follow your evolutionary blueprint.

 Most people don’t follow their blueprint, which leads to all kinds of problems, many of which can be addressed by coming back to the “2 million years of evolutionary pressure” perspective.